Swastik-Chakravorty/100-days-of-code/log.md

 **Thoughts**: Well, today I could do journaling, drank more than 3 Ltrs water and finished 3rd chapter of "Atomic Habits" book.
 Get to know a little bit about "4 Laws of behavior change".
 But couldn't do 3 minitues of meditation, weist-shoulder exercise, 5 minitues pranayam, couldn't go for walking.
 Today, I realized, I'm building a bad habit of "doing nothing extra productive" for 5 days in a row.
 I'll break it and make a good habit instead of it very soon.

 **Link(s) to work**: [Arrays Problems in C++](https://github.com/Swastik-Chakravorty/Learning_CPP/tree/master/Arrays)

+### DAY OFF: Wednesday, May 10, 2023

+**Today's Progress**: Today, I'm not going to count the days.
+Despite studying C++ (revision and the basics of pointers) and performing some practice today, I'm not counting it as a coding day because my total time spent practicing was less than an hour.

+**Thoughts**: Well, today I couldn't do anything.
+But, I came to understand that sometimes taking a day off is preferable.
+I spent an entire day studying coding, but I only put what I learned into practise for an hour.
+Therefore, I'm not counting the day.

+**Link(s) to work**: [Pointer in C++](https://github.com/Swastik-Chakravorty/Learning_CPP/tree/master/Pointer)